jonasjohansson/nava.community/pages/visualia.md

 {% enddiv %}

+In addition, we are opening up the possibility to present AV Installations by using the [Application form](https://forms.gle/3qiiPsRXVfuezT597).
+There is no deadline, applications will be reviewed as they arrive.
 A [Kvant FB4 Laser](https://www.kvantlasers.sk/collections/kvant-clubmax-fb4-lasers/products/clubmax-3000-fb4) is provided by [Laserboy](http://www.laserboy.se/) to those that wish to use it.

 {% vid "/video/visualia.mp4"  %}

-## Installations

-We are opening up the possibility to show **AV Installations** by using the [Application form](https://forms.gle/3qiiPsRXVfuezT597).
-There is no deadline, applications will be reviewed as they arrive.

-## Open call
+## Open call (closed)

-[Smart Kreativ Stad](https://smartkreativstad.com/arrangera-en-egen-popupbiovisning-i-sommar/) announced the possibility to rent their [Tech-kit](https://smartkreativstad.com/wp-content/uploads/2020/06/Popup_teknikkit.pdf) at a reduced price.
-NAVA, in collaboration with [Adam Siversen Ljung](https://adamsiversenljung.com/), invites visual artists and electronic music artists to perform at [Reaktorhallen](https://www.r1.kth.se/).
-Selected artists will be paired for a collaborative ~15 min AV performance.

 ### Apply